marija-jovanovic/Electronic-book-store-project/README.md

 <h2 align = center>How to run the project on your machine</h2>

 First and foremost, you will need to download Microsoft .NET SDK.
-For this project, the 6.0 version was used.
+For this project, the 6.0 version is used.

 Next, it is recommended to download Visual Studio.
-The visual studio version for this project is from 2022.
+The Visual Studio version for this project is from 2022.

 To make sure you have installed all the required .
-NET libraries, use the NuGet package manager.
+NET libraries in Visual Studio, use the NuGet package manager.

-Once you clone this repository, open it in visual studio and go to Tools -> NuGet Package Manager -> Package Manager Console.
-In the Package Manager Console type Update-Database.
-The Update-Database command is needed to create the database.

-Once the Package Manager Console finishes its job, you can run the application.
+Once you are done with all the installations, go back to this github repository.

+Click on the green Code button located at the top of this github repository and click Open with Visual Studio to start the cloning process.

+After successfully cloning the repository, make sure to download the podatoci.dacpac file, which can be found at the bottom of this repository.
+This file contains all the important information (including the data) for building the database.

+Next, in Visual Studio open the SQL Server Object Explorer, select your MSSQLLocalDB and perform right-click on the Databases folder.
+Then click on Publish Data-tier Application.

+In the file on disk field select the podatoci.dacpac file.
+Then, in the database name field type WorkshopImproved.Data and finally click Publish.

+If after clicking the publish button a window pops up asking to proceed with the task make sure to click Yes.

+Once the Data-tier application is published, make sure to click the refresh button located at the SQL Server Object Explorer.

+Now you can finally run the application and you will notice that it will be opened in your preferred web-browser.

 <h2 align = center>Goal and requirements</h2>